bookiza/bubblin.docs/_posts/2018-01-01-introduction.markdown

 published: true
 ---

-Bubblin is a natural longform storytelling substrate for book writers.
+Bubblin is a natural longform storytelling substrate for book writers, comics designers or magazine makers.
 It's a fully managed Superbook container service that is both *open* and accessible.

 Read this documentation in form of a [Superbook](https://bubblin.io/book/official-handbook-by-marvin-danig/1).

 ### The Bubblin advantage
-Publish for the community, make new fans, measure metrics down to the last page of your book.
-Lower the friction for your readers and see the world enjoy your work in real time.
-Bubblin will distribute and deliver your work automatically to anyone on web and not just those behind iOS or Kindle.
+Publish for the web and let web take care of the distribution.
+Measure metrics down to the very last page of your book.
+Lower friction between your readers and the book (using serviceworkers), avoid the need to download propreitary artifacts.

-Good thing is that your book will be available to people on those devices too!
+See the world enjoy your work anywhere, in real time, and not just those behind iOS or Kindle.
+The good thing is that your book will be available to people on those devices too!

 > What's the "Superbook" in Bubblin Superbooks?